davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 runs ARIMA(1, 0, 1) for daily temperature vs. long-term rolling 21-day mean temperature by day of year and city
 * OpenMeteoEDA_202306_v006 runs ARIMA(2, 0, 0) for daily temperature vs. long-term rolling 21-day mean temperature by day of year and city

+### Expansions week of 10-NOV-2025
+* OpenMeteoEDA_202306_v006 compiles sigma-squared for ARIMA models for all cities